-11. Press Esc to exit Free Transform mode without changing anything.
+- 11. Press Esc to exit Free Transform mode without changing anything. - 12.
+Save the file and continue to the next exercise.

 TRANSFORM THE BACKGROUND LAYER

 Your file currently has a number of layers, most of which were created by pasting or placing external files into the original file.
 Because every photograph and scan (and some images that you create from scratch in Photoshop) begins with a default locked Background layer, it is important to understand the special characteristics of that layer: